TakemichiHanagaki/saikou/beta.md

 - Fixed 9anime & backup
 - Add Mangaread Source by @scrazzz
 - Added Subtitle Settings by @adolar0042
-- Added Button to Change sub language on kamyroll by @adolar0042
+- Added Button to Change Sub language on kamyroll by @adolar0042